Apo-Diflunisal, Dolobid, Novo-Diflunisal, Nu-Diflunisal

 Implement appropriate manual therapy techniques, physical agents, and therapeutic exercises to reduce pain and decrease the need for diflunisal and other NSAIDs.

-Because of the risk of arrhythmias, use caution during aerobic exercise and other ...
+Because of the risk of arrhythmias, ...